Guance Log Collection and Analysis Best Practices¶

 1 rows, 1 series, cost 2ms

 Generally, logs generated by systems or services are long strings.
-Each field is separated by spaces.
-Usually, logs are obtained as whole strings.
-If the meaning of each field in the log is split and analyzed, the presented data becomes clearer and more convenient for visualization.
+Each field is separated by a space.
+When obtaining logs, the entire string is usually obtained.
+If the meaning of each field in the log is separated for analysis, the data presented will be clearer and more convenient for visualization.

-Pipeline is an important component of Guance used for text data processing.
-Its main function is to convert text-formatted strings into structured data, working with Grok regular expressions.
+Pipeline is an important component of Guance for text data processing.
+Its main function is to convert text format strings into specific structured data, used in conjunction with Grok regular expressions.

 Grok Pattern Classification¶